What is CLIPCO?

 CLIP is the name of our program: Cupertino Language Immersion Program.
 CLIPCO is the non-profit support organization.
 CLIPCO stands for Cupertino Language Immersion Program Community Organization.
 CLIPCO consists of parent volunteers who are tasked with raising money to support CLIP.

 What does CLIPCO do?

 CLIPCO is responsible for raising money each year.
 Our biggest fundraiser is our Direct Give Campaign.
-If parents contribute each year, our students are ensured the best quality Mandarin learning possible.
-CLIPCO is also the parent-teacher organization on the Muir campus that helps to bring our CLIP community together by holding various CLIP events such as the the Chinese New Year Parade and CLIP Graduation as well as on-campus events like Book Fairs, STEAM Fairs, Movie Nights, schoolwide social gatherings and community service events.
+When parents contribute each year, our students are ensured the best quality Mandarin learning possible.
+CLIPCO is also the parent-teacher organization on the Muir campus that helps to bring our CLIP community together by holding various CLIP events such as the Chinese New Year Parade and CLIP Graduation as well as on-campus events like Book Fairs, STEAM Fairs, Movie Nights, schoolwide social gatherings and community service events.

 What is the CAC?

 CAC is the Curriculum Advisory Committee.
 This committee was set up by the district to help make curriculum decisions with parent and teacher involvement.
 CAC and CLIPCO work collaboratively.
 The CAC board is composed of teachers, parents, and principals.
 They present funding needs to CLIPCO, which in turn raises the money to cover those needs.
 Please click here for more information.